 Dean Friedman became secretary of the Section on Pro-Bono & Public Service Opportunities of the American Association of Law Schools in 2017.
 She serves on the New Jersey State Bar Association's Pro Bono Committee and in 2014 was appointed to the New Jersey State Bar Association's Blue Ribbon Commission on Unmet Legal Needs.
-In 2015, Chancellor Phoebe Haddon appointed Friedman to the Search Committee for a Camden-based Co-Dean for Rutgers Law School, and to the inaugural Rutgers University – Camden Experiential Learning Advisory Council.
 From 2010 to 2012, she served on the National Advisory Committee of Equal Justice Works, which has the mission of mobilizing the next generation of lawyers committed to advocating for underrepresented people and causes.
 She served on the Board of Directors of New Jersey Volunteer Lawyers for the Arts and as a Trustee of Camden's LEAP Academy University Charter School.
-In June 2013, Friedman was invited to become an Affiliated Scholar of Camden's Community Leadership Center, and she serves on the Advisory Board for Pennsylvania Lawyers for Youth.
-Admitted to practice law in New Jersey, New York and Pennsylvania, she received a Faculty Appreciation Award from the Women's Law Caucus in April 2009, a "Campus Partner Award" from Rutgers Future Scholars in June 2013 and a Chancellor's Award for Academic Civic Engagement in 2016.
+Admitted to practice law in New Jersey, New York and Pennsylvania, she received a Faculty Appreciation Award from the Women's Law Caucus in April 2009, a "Campus Partner Award" from Rutgers Future Scholars in June 2013 and Chancellor's Awards for Civic Engagement in 2016 and 2017.